Computationally Efficient Replicable Learning of Parities and Applications: Introduction

-We aim to advance our understanding of the computational limitations for replicable learning by studying the problem of parities \emph{over arbitrary distributions}.
-Learning parities is known to be hard for the SQ model \citep{Kearns98}, but efficient private algorithms exist even under the strong notion of pure differential privacy (where the $\delta$ parameter of $(\varepsilon, \delta)$-DP is taken to be 0)~\citep{kasiviswanathan2011can}.
-Parities are therefore an example of a class statistically learnable under both privacy and replicability, for which efficient private algorithms are known, but for which no efficient replicable algorithms have been shown for general distributions.
-This makes parities a candidate for a classic learning task computationally separating privacy and replicability.
-At the same time, efficient replicable algorithms have been shown for parities over restricted distributions -- namely the uniform distribution~\citep{impagliazzo2022reproducibility} and distributions with small decision tree complexity~\citep{kalavasis2024computational}.

-In this work, we rule out parities as a separating task by giving the first efficient algorithm for replicable realizable learning of parities, and therefore the first efficient algorithm for replicable PAC learning of a class known to be SQ hard~\citep{Kearns98}.
+In this work, we give the first efficient algorithm for replicable realizable learning of parities, and therefore the first efficient algorithm for replicable PAC learning of a class known to be SQ hard~\citep{Kearns98}.
 We restrict ourselves to the realizable setting out of necessity: it is known that agnostic learning of parities is NP-hard~\citep{haastad2001some}, and learning parities with constant noise rate smaller than 1/2 is conjectured to be cryptographically hard~\citep{blum2003noise}.
 Our algorithm makes use of a replicable subspace identification subroutine, which finds a subspace of the span of the support of a target distribution capturing at least a $1-\varepsilon$ fraction of the distribution.

+Our algorithm has additional implications for the relationship between replicability and pure differential privacy.
+It is already known that there is no generic transformation from an efficient replicable algorithm to an efficient pure DP algorithm, since the latter has sample complexity characterized by Representation dimension~\citep{beimel2019characterizing}, and there exist efficiently replicably learnable classes with infinite representation dimension (e.g. point funtions).
+However, if we restrict to classes with representation dimension polynomial in the Littlestone dimension -- that is, classes for which efficient transformations from replicable algorithms to pure private algorithms may plausibly exist -- our replicable parity learner shows that any such transformation cannot preserve the sample complexity dependence on the failure probability.
+This follows from the optimal additive dependence of our algorithm on its failure probability ($O(\log(1/\delta)/\varepsilon)$), and known lower bounds on the sample complexity of pure private learning of parities, following from connections to robustness~\cite{georgiev2022privacy}.